 I have gained the impression that you have learnt through intuition – though actually as a result of sensitive introspection – everything that I have had to unearth by laborious work on other persons.

-For his solo show at Gabriel Rolt Galerie, Shezad Dawood takes his conceptual starting point form an imaginary letter that he likes to think that Schnitzler might have written back to Freud:
+For his solo show at Galerie Gabriel Rolt, Shezad Dawood takes his conceptual starting point from an imaginary letter that he likes to think that Schnitzler might have written back to Freud:

 Dear Dr. Freud,

 I should like to thank you for the numerous impulses I have found in your work.
 The Interpretation of Dreams in particular, in its illustration of the inherent sexual pathology of the bourgeois, has afforded me much amusement.

 But perhaps your desire to avoid our meeting, represents something of this pathology too, and takes too seriously the affect of the waking state?
 Rather fear Schadenfreude than your double revealing the fragility of the house of cards that is the human mind.
 As our Russian friend would have it: